-(25) Now hath GOD assisted you in many engagements, and particularly at the battle of Hunain, when ye pleased yourselves in your multitude, but it was no manner of advantage unto you, and the earth became too strait hands, be in some measure accounted for on the ground of this known antipathy of his people to slaughter their relatives, and to destroy property in which they had so deep an interest?
-(24) Wait until God shull send his command.
+[(24)]Wait until God shall send his command.
 Sale, on the authority of Baidháwi, says, "Or shall punish you.
 Some suppose the taking of Makkah to be here intended."
 This confirms the view that the relations here intended were the relatives of the refugees in Makkah, and points to a time previous to the capture of Makkah as the period in which this passage was revealed.

-(25) God assisted . . . at . . .
+[(25)]God assisted . . . at . . .
 Hunain.
-"This battle was fought in the eighth year of the Hijra, in the valley of Hunain, which lies about three pules from Makkah towards Tayif, between Muhammad, who had an army of twelve thousand men, and the tribes of Hawázin and Thakít, whose forces did not exceed four thousand.
-The Muhammadans, seeing themselves so greatly superior to their enemies, made sure of the victory ; a certain person, whom some suppose to have been the Prophet himself, crying out, 'These can have be overcome by so few.'
+"This battle was fought in the eighth year of the Hijra, in the valley of Hunain, which lies about three rules from Makkah towards Tayif, between Muhammad, who had an army of twelve thousand men, and the tribes of Hawázin and Thakíf, whose forces did not exceed four thousand.
+The Muhammadans, seeing themselves so greatly superior to their enemies, made sure of the victory; a certain person, whom some suppose to have been the Prophet himself, crying out, 'These can never be overcome by so few.'
 But God was so highly displeased with this confidence, that in the first encounter the Muslims were put to flight, some of them running away quite to Makkah, so that none stood their ground except Muhammad himself and some few of his family; and they say the Prophet's courage was so great, that his uncle al Abbás, and his cousin Abu Sufián Ibn al Hárith, had much ado to prevent his spurring his mule into the midst of the enemy, by laying hold of the bridle and stirrup.
-Then he ordered al Abbás, who had the voice of a Stentor, to recall his flying troops; upon which they rallied, and the Prophet throwing a handful of dust against the enemy, they attacked them a second time, and by the Divine assistance gained the victory."-Sale, Baidhávoi, Jaláluddín.
-The earth became too straight for you.
-"Alluding to the narrow and precipitous character of the pass, where their great numbers, of
+Then he ordered al Abbás, who had the voice of a Stentor, to recall his flying troops; upon which they rallied, and the Prophet throwing a handful of dust against the enemy, they attacked them a second time, and by the Divine assistance gained the victory."-Sale, Baidháwi, Jaláluddín.